craftcms/docs/docs/4.x/extend/element-types.md

 ```

 ::: tip
-The `lowerDisplayName()` and `pluralLowerDisplayName()` can also be explicitly defined, if you find that Craft doesn’t get them quite right.
+A `lowerDisplayName()` and `pluralLowerDisplayName()` can also be explicitly defined, if you find that Craft doesn’t get them quite right.
 :::

 ### Registration